mjwhite8119/FRCTraining/Concepts/timeMotion.md

     }

 ## Trapezoid Motion Profile<a name="TrapezoidProfile"></a>
+The [Trapezoidal Trajectory](https://robotacademy.net.au/masterclass/paths-and-trajectories/?lesson=112) video gives a good introduction to this section.

 Initial and final values are specified, and usually set to zero.

 Velocity and acceleration are continuous.